- July 17, 2016

 A common cause of accidents among truck drivers is driving while they are tired.
 This is the same as driving distracted or driving drunk.
 Your reflexes are slowed, and you could fall asleep behind the wheel.
 When you are tired, get off the road.

-Another important tip is to make sure that you keep your vehicle in great condition.
+Another important tip is to make sure that you keep your commercial trailer in great condition.
 This means changing the oil, checking the tires, making sure the brakes work properly, and more.
 Inspect your vehicle each day and make repairs or bring your truck in for service as needed.
 Do not neglect the maintenance of your vehicle, as it can increase your risk of an accident.

 As you can see, these are some basic, common sense tips.
 However, they are very important, and there are many drivers out there each day who neglect them for one reason or another.
 Pay attention on the road, be safe, and you will have a great career.